Karnataka Counselling Round 1: Important Dates, Documents & Process

 GMPH | General Merit Private under Hyderabad-Kar quota |

-To qualify for further Karnataka NEET UG Counseling, aspirants should obtain minimal qualifying percentile marks within the NEET entrance examination
+To qualify for further Karnataka NEET UG Counselling, aspirants should obtain a minimal qualifying percentile within the NEET entrance examination

 Unreserved | 720-138 | 50th |